Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 True supercomputers, and LUMI in particular, are built for scalable parallel applications and features that are found on smaller clusters or on workstations that pose a threat to scalability are removed from the system.
-It is also a shred infrastructure but with a much more lightweight management layer than a cloud infrastructure and far less isolation between users, meaning that abuse by one user can have more of a negative impact on other users than in a cloud infrastructure.
-Supercomputers since the mid to late '80s are also build according to the principle of trying to reduce the hardware cost by using cleverly designed software both at the system and application level.
+It is also a shared infrastructure but with a much more lightweight management layer than a cloud infrastructure and far less isolation between users, meaning that abuse by one user can have more of a negative impact on other users than in a cloud infrastructure.
+Supercomputers since the mid to late '80s are also built according to the principle of trying to reduce the hardware cost by using cleverly designed software both at the system and application level.
 They perform best when streaming data through the machine at all levels of the memory hierarchy and are not built at all for random access to small bits of data (where the definition of